Martin056PL/BeerProject/BeerProject/README.md

 mailbox(beerproject-email-1).
 DB contains some sample data.
 The app will be available at localhost:8081/api/v1/ (if you leave default port).

+NOTE!
+If the running containers fails due to message: '/usr/bin/env: ‘bash\r’: No such file or directory' it is required to change
+Line separator to LF format for wait-for-it.sh script.

 * <b>For Amigoscode Rewiew </b>:
   To sign in to the service, it is required to send a request to the endpoint: http://localhost:8888/api/v1/login (if you leave default port) with the following request body: